mciantyre/LabVLC/README.md

 # LabVLC

+_Project development has stopped.
+This release is stable but will no longer continue._

 Video playback and control in LabVIEW.
 LabVLC provides a high-level library for adding video to your LabVIEW projects using [VLC](http://www.videolan.org/vlc/index.html), an open source media player.
 You can use it to display a demonstration video of your VI within the VI itself, quickly and interactively tune video playback speed and audio, or just watch a movie.
 LabVLC can turn LabVIEW into VLC.

 ![demo](https://raw.githubusercontent.com/mciantyre/LabVLC/master/demo.PNG)